 Making a Decision

-When considering how much of your contributions to direct toward ROTH, keep in mind that all of the company contributions (e.g. matching contributions) are always considered pre-tax.
-They grow tax deferred and you will pay tax on these amounts when you withdraw them at retirement.
+When considering how much of your contributions to direct toward ROTH, keep in mind that all the company contributions (e.g., matching contributions) are always considered pre-tax.
+They grow tax-deferred, and you will pay tax on these amounts when you withdraw them at retirement.